-Happiness is found by living in the moment- not dwelling on the past or worrying about the future.
-In a world where we are constantly doing something (and often doing three things at once), it is easy to allow the present to blow past overlooked, and un-seized.
+Happiness is found by living in the moment — not dwelling on the past or worrying about the future.
+In a world where we are constantly doing something (and often doing three things at once), it is easy to allow the present to blow past, overlooked and unseized.
 There is nothing we can do to change the past and there is no way to predict the future.
-This is why we need to start living in the moment, which is also called mindfulness.
+This is why we need to start living in the moment, practicing mindfulness.
 Mindfulness is a state of “active, open, intentional attention on the present.”
-But here’s the paradox: mindfulness isn’t a goal (since goals are about the future) yet you still need to create the intention of paying attention to what is happening at the present moment.
+Mindfulness isn’t a goal (since goals are about the future), but you still need to create the intention of paying attention.

 The four-word philosophy to “live in the moment” is obviously easier said than done.
 We see it printed on inspirational posters, and read about it in Buddhist philosophies, but how do we actually achieve this feat?

 Five things you can do TODAY to begin living a more mindful life:

 - Savor your food.
 Make it a priority to sit down for each of your meals instead of rushing to eat as you run out the door.
 Also, do not use any screens while you eat— no tv, no scrolling through Instagram, and definitely no working while you enjoy your meals.
 In addition to helping you become mindful, slower eating will help your digestion.

 - Don’t spend your entire week looking forward to the weekend.
 If we spend 5/7 days of the week waiting for Friday, we waste more than half our lives.
 Find small things to motivate you and keep you engaged — try meditation in the morning or a walk at sunset.